 Suppose I had been wishing I had someone else’s intelligence or wit.
 I’d picture the person before me and send forth the wish that her brilliance would shine brighter.
 If someone’s social gifts piqued me, I’d ask that her friends value her even more.
 Then I’d think of some of my own desires for myself: love, fulfilling work, recognition, enlightenment, mastery of a skill, a beautiful place to live, the boots I’d admired in a store window.
 And I would mentally offer each of these to the person I envied.

-The third effect is more difficult to prove.
-But many people who practice this sort of active, specific well-wishing eventually notice that some of the gifts they’ve wished for other people begin to appear in their own lives.
+- Boosts Karma in Your Life: It’s more difficult to prove, but many people who practice this sort of active, specific well-wishing eventually notice that some of the gifts they’ve wished for other people begin to appear in their own lives.
 Another way to look at this is as an illustration of the karmic law that we get back what we give.
 I feel, however, that it comes from the fact that we are all, in essence, part of a single energy.
 The wishes we send out to others are ultimately being offered to ourselves—since in reality there is no other.
 So it makes sense that when we offer to others what we desire for ourselves, we attract those qualities into our lives.

 Another envy antidote is one I learned from hearing about how my friend’s guru helped him work through his envy.
 H. is a gifted and rather competitive teacher who played contact sports in high school and brings some of that intensity to his spiritual life.
 For many years, he and another man were the teaching stars of their spiritual community.
 During much of that time, H. kept a mental score card on which he totted up his own accomplishments and compared them to the other man’s: “Two keynote addresses for him, one weekend workshop for me.
 A weeklong intensive for me, a weeklong intensive for him.”